afshin-deriv/JSY-ACE/README.md

 6. Afshin Paydar, apaydar@asu.edu

 ## Our Tools
-1. submit_flag
+## 1. submit_flag
   #### Description
-  Simple python script to submit list of stolen flags in the CTF game to the Team Interface
+  Simple python script to submit list of stolen flags from file to the Team Interface in the CTF game. the input file must contains a flag in each line.
   #### Usage
   ```
   $ git clone git@github.com:afshinpaydar-binary/JSY-ACE.git